Jo Durie

 Joanna Mary Durie (born 27 July 1960) is a British former tennis player.
-Her highest singles ranking was world number five; in doubles she reacched number nine, and won two Grand Slam titles, both in the mixed doubles with Jeremy Bates.
+Her highest singles ranking was world number five; in doubles she reached number nine, and won two Grand Slam titles, both in the mixed doubles with Jeremy Bates.

 Born in Bristol, England, Jo Durie was the last British woman to reach the semifinal of a Grand Slam tournament until Johanna Konta reached the semifinal of the 2016 Australian Open, and the last British woman to win a major title in any discipline, until Heather Watson won the 2016 Wimbledon mixed doubles title with Henri Kontinen.